jaedmunt/Dixchete/README.md

 ## Beyond this, I threw together a version of this built in Go, called Dixchete.

-### Dixchete = Disk + Cheet...I like this because it is a word that reads perfectly but will twist your tongue trying to say it!
+### Dixchete = Disk + Cheet...

-### Think 'bruschetta' sorta sound
+### Good luck trying to pronounce it correctly when sharing it verbally!
+It's easy to read but tricky to say.

+### I imagine a sort of phonic 'bruschetta'-esque sound

 You need to build it yourself, as I have not signed the .exe.
 You can do so (minus cert) with the following commands: